Cheap Flights from New York to London, Starting at $199

 Norse Atlantic

 Norse Atlantic is almost always the cheapest, flying JFK to Gatwick on modern Boeing 787 Dreamliners with bare-fare one-way tickets from around $199.
+That’s the seat we took, and the Dreamliner was a genuinely pleasant ride for the money.
 The honest trade-off is the unbundled model: a personal item is free, but a cabin bag, checked bag, seat selection and meals all cost extra.
+We each crammed a week into a backpack, bought nothing extra, and the $199 stayed $199.
 Pack light and pre-buy only what you need, and nobody beats it across the Atlantic.

 JetBlue